gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         an error message indicating that the binary didn't have a compatible type for `buildType`.

+## Open issues

+- `gradle tasks` triggers dependency resolution, making it unusable if one of the errors exercised by the stories above is thrown.
+For example, a dependency on a missing library, or a dependency onto an incompatible variant, will cause a resolution error.
+The consequence is that `gradle tasks` will fail.
+Dependency resolution is done because the model is realized, and that the report might need to show the task dependencies.
+In our case, task dependencies can only be computed if resolution is done, so it breaks the task.
+A possible workaround involves catching errors in `org.gradle.internal.graph.DirectedGraph.getNodeValues`, so that we can still compute the dependencies of other tasks and show the tasks report.
+The task report would then retrieve the list of errors and display them in a reasonable way to the user.

 ## Feature backlog

 - Allow library to expose Jar, classes dir or any combination as its Java API.